The Rise and Fall of a Midwest Princess: Critical reception

 The Rise and Fall of a Midwest Princess received critical acclaim upon release.
 According to the review aggregator Metacritic, the album received "universal acclaim" based on a weighted average score of 85 out of 100 from 7 critic scores.
 Olivia Horn of Pitchfork called the album "a bold and uproarious introduction, buoyed by sturdy songcraft and steely indifference to good taste", also writing that Roan is "blessed with a powerful and versatile voice".
 Otis Robinson of DIY summarized it as "thoughtful, a little unhinged and entirely contradictory, merging the alt-pop seriousness of Lana Del Rey with the untethered preppy charm of Lorde to go full throttle into messy, emotional fun".
+Robert Christgau described the album as "shamelessly catchy" and observed that "her demonstrative soprano, captivating tunes, and runaway grooves come to seem inextricable from the encounters and relationships that occasioned them".

 NMEs Hannah Mylrea dubbed it a "bratty, wacky record of huge pop bangers" as well as an "album that combines Roan's electrifying pop stylings with her funny, irresistible songwriting".
 Sam Franzini of The Line of Best Fit opined that Roan "is a blazing tour-de-force on her debut album.
 She tackles every corner of human sexuality, psychology, desire, and lust, all on some of the hookiest choruses of this year".
 Robert Moran of The Sydney Morning Herald described it as "pop at its most fun and life-affirming".
-The album has been described as synth-pop, dance-pop, electro and alt-pop.
+The Rise and Fall of a Midwest Princess has been described as a synth-pop, alt-pop, bubblegum, dance-pop, and electro record.